lugnitdgp/TDoC-Imperium/Readme.md

 # TDoC - IMPERIUM (vishaaaal-droid).

-This is the official repository for Imperium submissions by Vishal Mahavar.
+This is the repository for Imperium submissions by Vishal Mahavar.

 ## About the project